PG&E says it has settled one battle involving wildfire fund

 The San Francisco company has settled the claims of wildfire victims, insurers and a few other government agencies for a total of $25.5 billion as part of its plan to get out of bankruptcy.

-Those deals include the $13.5 billion fund earmarked for victims, many of whom protested about the prospect of the disaster-relief agencies taking nearly one-third the money that is supposed to help people rebuild their lives after losing family members and homes.
+Those deals include the $13.5 billion fund earmarked for victims, many of whom have protested the prospect of the disaster-relief agencies taking nearly one-third of the money that is supposed to help people rebuild their lives after losing family members and homes.

+Even if the disaster-relief agencies are no longer angling for a piece of the victims fund, significant questions remain for PG&E if it hopes to wrap up one of the most complex bankruptcy cases in U.S. history within the next few months.
+PG&E must resolve the case by June 30 in order to qualify for coverage from a wildfire insurance fund that California created to help insulate the company against future losses if its outdated electrical grid ignites more fires.

+One of the biggest issues is whether the $13.5 billion fund involved in the bankruptcy case would fully compensate victims for emotional damages and property, even with the government agencies now at the back of the line seeking a much lower amount.